Terms and Conditions

 1.The Camp America Programme

-a) Camp America is part of the American Institute for Foreign Study (AIFS (UK) Ltd) and does not own any camps.
+a) Camp America is part of the American Institute for Foreign Study (AIFS (UK) Ltd) (business address is 37 Queen’s Gate, London, SW7 5HR, +44 207 581 7373).
+Camp America does not own any camps.
 Once placed, your camp will pay Camp America a fee which covers agency sponsorship, administrative fees, SEVIS fee & flight contribution.

-b) Applicants who wish to participate on the programme should understand that they enter into a contract with Camp America and will be bound by the following conditions.
+b) Applicants who wish to participate on the programme should understand that they enter into a contract with Camp America (as the agency charged with finding you a placement) and will be bound by the following conditions.
+Once placed, you will additionally have an agreement with a specific camp.

 2. Services provided by Camp America;

-Camp America will assist you in completing your application (via face-to-face interview) and, subject to acceptance on to the programme, make your application available to camps searching for staff.
+Assist you in completing your application (via face-to-face interview) and, subject to acceptance on to the programme, make your application available to camps searching for staff.
 Placements are made according to suitability of availability dates, skills and experience.
+Placement is not guaranteed.

-A basic London – New York return cost is covered by the fee paid by your camp on completion on assignment.
-If you are designated to fly from another European airport, an additional fee may apply (see our website).
+Provide a basic London – New York return flight the cost of which is covered by the fee paid by your camp to Camp America on successful completion of assignment.
+If you opt to fly from a European airport other than London, you may be charged an additional fee (see our website).

 c) Visa Sponsorship

-Assist you in obtaining a J-1 U.S. visa by provision of the DS2019 and give you information relating to your work in the camp/resort and your stay in the U.S.
+Assist you in obtaining a J-1 U.S. visa by provision of the DS2019 and give you information relating to your work in the camp and your stay in the U.S.

 d) Arrival to the US

-Provide lodging at a hotel or hostel selected by Camp America for the day of your arrival in the New York area, except where specified, in your flight/travel to camp information via our on line system.
+Provide lodging at a hotel or hostel selected by Camp America for the day of your arrival in the New York area, except where specified in your flight/travel to camp information via our on line system.
 If applicable, Camp America will arrange transportation for your arrival in New York to the Camp America accommodation following your June transatlantic flight.
 It should be noted that we will provide instructions for onward travel to your camp at the hotel.
 Participants should expect to undertake transportation from the hotel to camp (which will be via plane, bus or train) by themselves.
 It should be noted that travel costs incurred at this time should be paid by the participant, but that these costs will be reimbursed by your Camp Director upon production of receipts.
-Transportation to camp/resort will not be arranged by Camp America for participants who have previously arranged to be on the ‘Own Transport’ scheme, nor for those for whom May or July transatlantic flights have specially and individually been arranged.
+Transportation to camp will not be arranged by Camp America for participants who have previously arranged to be on the ‘Own Transport’ scheme.
 For more information, please see the OT contract available on the website.
-Please note that early May departures fly directly to Camp.
+Please note that many May departures fly directly to Camp.

 e) Medical Insurance

-In return for a medical insurance payment we arrange for insurance to cover your medical treatments up to $500,000 (semi private room only) and the cost of flying you home if medically necessary.
+In return for a medical insurance payment we arrange for insurance to cover your medical treatments up to $500,000 (semi private room only) and the cost of flying you home if medically necessary in accordance with the terms of the relevant policy.
 Participants pay a deductible/excess charge in respect of each separate sickness or injury.

 Pre-existing conditions (even if declared in the Camp America application) are not covered by our insurance.
-Coverage may be obtained with pre-approval from the insurance company, whereupon payment of an additional fee will secure some limited coverage.
-All applicants (including those taking pre-existing coverage) will be required to complete the Camp America medical questions & submit a medical form.
+Coverage may be obtained with pre-approval from the insurance company, whereupon payment of an additional fee will secure some additional limited coverage.
+All applicants (including those taking pre-existing coverage) will be required to complete the Camp America medical questions & submit a medical form signed by a Doctor.
+Complaints regarding medical insurance should be directed to Allen Langer (firstname.lastname@example.org)

 f) Emergency/Crisis Management

-Keep available at Camp America headquarters in Connecticut during normal business hours throughout your stay in the U.S. a member of our staff for purposes of consultation who can be reached by telephone +(203) 399 5000 (from outside the US) or on free-phone 1 866 222 2074 (inside the US) and provide emergency back-up services.
-Emergency back-up service is also provided outside office hours (i.e. 24-hour emergency coverage) by either phoning the above number and being connected to our answering service, or by phoning Protocol direct on 1 888 868 454430.
+Make available at Camp America headquarters in Connecticut during normal business hours throughout your stay in the U.S. a member of our staff for purposes of consultation who can be reached by telephone +(203) 399 5000 (from outside the US) or on free-phone 1 866 222 2074 (inside the US) and provide emergency back-up services.

 3. Applications to Camp America

-a) To apply to the Camp America programme, you must be aged at least 18 by June 1st, be able to provide, a police check (or DBS if applying in the UK), 2 references that adhere to our 2013 reference policy (as detailed on our website).
+b) To apply to the Camp America programme, you must be aged at least 18 by June 1st, be able to provide, a police check (or DBS check if applying in the UK), 2 references that adhere to our 2015 reference policy (as detailed on our website).

-b) Applications for the 2013 season are made via our On-Line system which is administered by AIFS (UK) Limited.
+c) Applications for the 2015 season are made via our On-Line system which is administered by AIFS (UK) Limited.
 By applying to the programme you accept our privacy and cookie policies and accept all communications via our online system.

-c) Applications cannot be accepted without the First Deposit payment.
+d) Applications cannot be accepted without the Application Fee payment.

 4. Late Applications

-a) Late applications will only be accepted for pre-placed applicants up until 15th May 2013 (depending on availability of embassy interviews in your country of application).
-A late application fee will apply for all applications received after March 31st, 2013.
+a) Late applications will only be accepted for pre-placed applicants up until 15th May 2015 (depending on availability of embassy interviews in your country of application).
+A late application fee may apply for all applications received after 31st May 2015.

 5. The Applicant Programme Fee